 The Family Medical Leave Act (FMLA) is a federal law that gives employees the right to take time off for health and caregiving reasons, including pregnancy disability and caring for a new child.

 While you're on FMLA leave, you can continue your group health benefits if you pay your usual share of the cost (if any).
 When your leave ends, the FMLA gives you the right to return to your former position, with the restoration of all of your pay, benefits, and other job perks.
 (See Returning to Work After FMLA Leave to learn more.)

-If your employer denies you leave before or after childbirth, or refuses to give you your job back when your FMLA is over, you have the right to sue to take the leave, be "reinstated," and/or get money damages.
+If your employer denies you leave before or after childbirth, or refuses to give you your job back when your FMLA is over, you have the right to sue to take the leave, be "reinstated," and/or get monetary damages.
 For more information, see our article on what you can win in an FMLA case.

 The FMLA defines incapacity due to pregnancy as a serious health condition that qualifies for leave.
-If you are unable to work or perform other regular, daily activities because of your pregnancy, you can take FMLA leave.
-If, for example, you have serious morning sickness or pregnancy-related migraines, your doctor orders you to spend part of your pregnancy on bed rest, or you have a pregnancy-related disability such as preeclampsia or gestational diabetes, the FMLA protects your right to take time off.
+If you're unable to work or perform other regular, daily activities because of your pregnancy, you can take FMLA leave.
+For example, the FMLA protects your right to take time off if you have any of the following problems:

 You can take as much of your FMLA leave as you need for pregnancy disability, before giving birth.
 If you have a brief bout of severe morning sickness but recover quickly, for example, you may need only a couple of days off during your pregnancy.
 On the other hand, if your doctor puts you on bed rest halfway through your seventh month of pregnancy, you might need to take six weeks of FMLA leave before giving birth.
 Your employer may require you to get a medical certification from your doctor stating that your leave is medically necessary.